2020PB/police-brutality/all-locations.md

 The second clip is a lengthy (53 minute) account from the original filmer.

-tags: arrest, push, shove, throw, knee
+tags: arrest, push, shove, throw, knee, protestor

 id: oh-columbus-23